Ezecc/project-ensuring-quality-releases/README.md

 ﻿# Ensuring Quality Releases

-This is project3 for the Udacity Cloud DevOps using Microsoft Azure Nanodegree Program.
+This is project3 for Udacity Cloud DevOps using Microsoft Azure Nanodegree Program.
 How to automate CI/CD pipelines using Azure DevOps.

 ### Tools
 1. Visual Studio Code